Racism hurts and it’s never okay. It has deep social, psychological and economic impacts - everyday!

 Australian Human Rights Commission also provide resources and tools to help you become a good ally.

 There are many toolkits, fact sheets and other resources available to help individuals, schools and business understand and fight racism.

-If you have experienced or seen a racist incident, you can let the Queensland Human Rights Commission know by filling out an online form, this can be done anonymously.
+You can contact Queensland Human Rights Commission by filling out an online form, this can be done anonymously.